skip to content

 • Athens Corner Grill – Get your Mediterranean fix with a menu featuring a long list of gyros and sandwiches, as well as specialty platters.

 • Big Lick Brewing Company, LLC – Located in the heart of Downtown Roanoke, Big Lick Brewing Company is Downtown Roanoke’s premier brewery, beer garden and taproom.
-Overall, this brewery produces craft beer with an emphasis on quality and variety, and the venue features an extensive outdoor seating area frequently used for events and celebrations.

 • Three Notch’d Craft Kitchen and Brewery – Originally opened in Charlottesville, VA in 2013, Three Notch’d Brewing Company has since expanded to add additional locations in Roanoke and Virginia Beach.
-This brewpub is known for their innovative craft beer selection, as well as their elevated pub-style menu.
+This brewpub is known for their innovative craft beer selection, as well as their elevated menu.

-Largely due to its location between the Alleghany and Blue Ridge Mountains, Roanoke is an excellent site for avid hikers, backpackers, and mountain bikers.
-Notably the city’s surrounding area is host to a number of acclaimed and celebrated hiking trails and destinations, including the Sharp Top Mountain hike, Apple Orchards Falls, the Mill Mountain Star Trail, and McAfee Knob.
-Of the aforementioned, McAfee Knob is the most notable of the hikes.
-As one of the most photographed spots on the Appalachian Trail, it is a bucket list item for hikers around the world.
+hiker iconOne of the most photographed spots on the Appalachian Trail, McAfee Knob is a bucket list item for hikers around the world.
 Over the course of its 4.4 mile climb, hikers will ascend to a peak of 3,197 feet that offers spectacular panoramic views of the immediate surrounding Blue Ridge Mountain area.
 This is one hike every outdoor enthusiast should consider if they are ever in the Roanoke area.

 During the winter these same mountain ranges provide a recreational area for winter sports, including cross country skiing, downhill skiing and snowboarding, snow tubing, and snowmobiling.
 Notable area ski resorts include the Liberty Mountain Snowflex Centre in Lynchburg, Wintergreen Ski Resort, and the Omni Homestead Resort in Hotsprings.
-The Liberty Mountain Snowlflex Centre is of particular note, specializing in year-round mountain activities open to Liberty University students, faculty, staff, and the general public.
+The Liberty Mountain Snowflex Centre is of particular note, specializing in year-round mountain activities open to Liberty University students, faculty, staff, and the general public.
 Developed by Briton Engineering, Snowflex is a synthetic multilayered material that simulates the effects of snow, and the facility currently offers a variety of ski and snowboarding runs, tubing runs, and an Olympic trampoline where visitors can practice aerial tricks.

 rent now button